yssource/turbodbc/README.md

 *   The column values are `MaskedArray`s.
 Any `NULL` values you have in your database will shop up as masked entries (`NULL` values in string-like columns will shop up as `None` objects).
-*   Numpy support is limited to result sets, experimental, and will probably change with the next iterations.
+*   NumPy support is limited to result sets, experimental, and will probably change with the next iterations.

 Performance options